 Why is the Contour tool not working in the bottom design?
 It is because it is 2 separate shapes, not one welded shape.
 A design that is only grouped or attached together cannot use the contour tool.

 Are you ready to get started after this Cricut Design Space Tutorial?

 It’s ok if you haven’t gotten everything in this first pass.
 I totally get it, it took me a while.

 Who am I?
 Hi there!
 I’m Ilyssa, the creator of Domestic Heights (the site you’e on right now) I’m an engineer turned crafter.
 So now instead of working on circuit boards, I work with my Cricut. (“I” am the only different there… har har, get it?! 🙂

 If you like my slightly nerdy technical explanations with a bad sense of humor, you can get the full version of it in my ebook Cracking the Cricut.
 I’ve created this super helpful comprehensive quick reference for Cricut Design Space.

-Cracking the Cricut is an ebook with a comprehensive single page reference guide for every basic function in Cricut Design Space.
+Cracking the Cricut is an ebook and mini video e-course with a comprehensive single-page reference guide for every basic function in Cricut Design Space.